wenotch/activEdge-Technologies/solutionTwo/README.md

-### Folders and their content

-1. solutionOne -- this folder contains solution to the first excercise.
-Kindly do the following. <br />
-   i. put in your desired array into the function <br />
-   ii. run "node index.js" (you must have node installed on your system)<br />

-2. solutionTwo -- contains solution to the second excercise called chocolate city<br />
+### Chocolate City - Music to your soul

-A web based react web application created using ReactJS and Chakra Ui lets get started.<br />
+A web based react web application created using ReactJS and Chakra Ui lets get started.

 ## How to run the application